← Back to 史記

 西

 In the nineteenth year, Qin attacked Chu.
-The Chu army was defeated and cut Shang Yong and Han Bei lands to give to Qin.
+The Chu army was defeated, and Chu ceded the lands of Shangyong and Hanbei to Qin.
 In the twentieth year, the Qin general Bai Qi took our Xi Ling.
 In the twenty-first year, the Qin general Bai Qi then took our Ying and burned the former king's tombs at Yi Ling.
 King Xiang of Chu's troops scattered.
 He then no longer fought and defended northeast at the city of Chen.
-In the twenty-second year, Qin again took our Wu and Qian Zhong commanderies.
+In the twenty-second year, Qin again took our Wu and Qianzhong commanderies.

 93